Mondabutu/alx-digitalProtector_Project/README.md

 1. Image Watermarking

 # Licensing
 This application is open for modification.
 However, you can tag me or share your idea on how to make this application better.
-Nevertheless, i will keep modifying the application to make it better .
+Nevertheless, i will keep modifying the application to make it better.

 <a href="https://yourimageshare.com/ib/5EAOdaqZ3X"><img src="https://yourimageshare.com/ib/5EAOdaqZ3X.webp" title="Image - 5EAOdaqZ3X - yourimageshare.com" alt="Image - 5EAOdaqZ3X - yourimageshare.com"></a><center><a target="_blank" href="https://yourimageshare.com"><small>Image hosting</small></a></center>